saint-lascivious/munin-pihole-plugins/README.md

 The directory in which `'lighttpd`'s external.conf should be located.

-* SCRIPT_DIR

-The directory in which `munin-pihole-plugins` should be located or installed to, `munin-pihole-plugins` will warn if this directory is not located in the host's `$PATH` variable and suggest how to correct this.

 * SKIP_DEPENDENCY_CHECK

 Disables `apt` and `dpkg-query` based dependency satisfaction if set to any value other than `false`.

 * VERBOSE_OUTPUT

-Disables non-critical `munin-pihole-plugins` script output if set to any value other than `true`, errors are always displayed.
+Disables non-critical `munin-pihole-plugins` script output if set to any value other than `true`.
+Errors are always displayed, but a successful installation will be otherwise silent.

 ## Help!
 My graphs aren't showing up!